 From volt-free contacts to wide area networks

-A parallel UPS system also requires an inter-module communication facility that allows all the modules to communicate with each other to exchange parallel-control information, such as load sharing data.
+A parallel UPS system also requires an inter-module communication facility that allows all the modules to communicate with each other to exchange parallel-control information, such as load-sharing data.
 This is normally implemented by an inter-module, multi-drop serial communications link.

-Remote management software
+Remote UPS management software

-In addition to providing local or network-wide monitoring, a modern UPS installation may also include a facility to report UPS fault or status events to remote monitoring points using automated email or SMS messaging.
+In addition to providing local or network-wide monitoring, a modern UPS installation may also include a facility to report UPS faults or status events to remote monitoring points using automated email or SMS messaging.

 For example, it can immediately contact the client’s representative or the manufacturer’s service technician, who can then connect to the UPS Management Centre using a laptop to gain detailed information regarding the alarm.
-If necessary, the technician can then respond to the fault quickly and fully prepared.
+If necessary, the UPS technician can then respond to the fault quickly and fully prepared.